-For my “board”, I used a cracker box, any box will do-a cereal box, or even a shoe box.
+For my “chalkboard”, I used a cracker box, but you can also use a cereal box, or even a shoe box.

 As the paint dries the cardboard does begin to curl.
-I let it dry a little bit-maybe 3 minutes, then I laid my scissors on it for about about 5 minutes and then they stayed laying flat.
+I let it dry about 3 minutes, then I laid my heavy scissors on the “sign” for about about 5 minutes and then my signs stayed laid completely flat.

 Let your new chalkboard dry for at least 12 hours.
 Then use the side of your chalk to cover the “board” .
 When you are done covering it-wipe it clean with a paper towel.
 Your “chalkboard” is now ready for writing.
 (I also painted the back with plain black paint to hide the label)